 - Maine's Outdoor Dining Smoking Prohibition Law Guide

 - US FDA Recalls and Announcements

-US FDA Contaminated Tattoo Ink Update (pdf file)
+- US FDA Contaminated Tattoo Ink Update (PDF)

 - Guidance for Tattoo Customers